Tonyoffor/WorkDayScheduler/README.md

 THEN I am presented with time blocks for standard business hours (done)

 WHEN I view the time blocks for that day
-THEN each time block is color-coded to indicate whether it is in the past, present, or future
+THEN each time block is color-coded to indicate whether it is in the past, present, or future (done)

 WHEN I click into a time block
 THEN I can enter an event  (already done)

-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage
+WHEN I click the save button for that time block (half done) THEN the text for that event is saved in local storage